Achintya47/Movie-Rating-Prediction/README.md

 venv\Scripts\Activate
 pip install -r requirements.txt
 ```
+After this, you'll be all set to execute the jupyter notebook
 All the three stages are in a single Jupyter Notebook, that contains the relevant code and explanations with proper comments and documentation.
 ---